 Certifications and Degrees

-The highest-paying skill to have may be Product Development; employees who claim proficiency also report a higher average salary of $109K annually.
-Microsoft Office is a popular skill in the Weatherford International, Inc workforce; a little less than a fifth of those surveyed report putting it to use in their jobs.
-Key skills also include Engineering Design, Project Management, and Microsoft Excel.
+In this role, the best-paying skill appears to be Computer Aided Design; individuals who claim it among their capabilities enjoy a higher median salary of $90K per year.
+Microsoft Excel is a popular skill in the Weatherford International, Inc workforce; roughly a fourth of those surveyed report putting it to use in their jobs.
+Some other standard skills here are Project Management, Microsoft Office, and Microsoft Word.

 Benefits and Perks